xabufr/memocadre/README.md

 - publish

 - bugs:
    - transition blur background from some to none
+- refactos:
+   - graphic module